ThoughtWorks-DPS/demo-api-guestbook/README.md

 </div>
 <br />

-Part of the DPS `demo-team` series of applications and services.
+Part of the DPS `demo` team series of applications and services.
 Useful in modeling pipeline architecture and the use of delivery platform resources.
 This example adapts the Kubernetes [guestbook-go](https://github.com/kubernetes/examples/tree/master/guestbook-go) application.

-The kubernetes guestbook app is a great application to use as demo for focusing on deployment automation and service mesh interactions.
+The kubernetes guestbook app is a great application to use as a demo for focusing on deployment automation and service mesh interactions.
 Keep in mind, you won't find unit tests or other common continuous integration elements in this pipeline.

 ** Please be patient while the chart is being deployed **